-You'll remember more if you do the following seven things while you're reading.
+You’ll remember more of what you read if you do the following seven things while you’re reading.

 The best technique for notetaking is whichever one works for you and is easy to stick to.
-You need to create your own system.
+While there are hundreds of systems on the internet, you need to take one of them and adapt it until you have your own system.
 Some people prefer to record notes on index cards or in a commonplace book; others prefer a digital system.
 Notes are especially useful if you write on a regular basis, although everyone (not just writers) can benefit from making them.

 Start by writing a short summary of each chapter and transcribing any meaningful passages or phrases.
 If you are unsure how to simplify your thoughts, imagine that someone has just tapped you on the shoulder and asked you to explain the chapter you just finished reading.
 They have never read this book and lack any idea of the subject matter.
 How would you explain it to them?